khushwant04/ttscaling/README.md

 ## License

 This repository is provided for demonstration purposes.
 Make sure to follow the license terms of the underlying model (Meta LLaMA) as specified in the model card on Hugging Face.

----

-Happy experimenting with test‑time scaling!

----

-Feel free to adjust any sections to better match your repository’s context, project details, or personal style.